master plan for aging - engagement activities

 - Mission: Person-Centered, Data-Driven 10 Year Master Plan for Aging by October 2020.

-- Goal 1: We all want to continue living in our communities and have the help we need to do so.
+- Goal 1: We will be able to live where we choose as we age and have the help we and our families need to do so.

-- Goal 2: We all want to live in and be engaged in age-friendly communities.
+- Goal 2: We will live in and be engaged in age-friendly communities.

-- Goal 3: We all want to maintain our health and well-being as we age.
+- Goal 3: We will maintain our health and well-being as we age.

-- Goal 4: We all want economic security and to live in safe environments throughout our lives.
+- Goal 4: Security and Safety: We will have economic security and be safe from abuse, neglect, and exploitation throughout our lives.

 California Master Plan for Aging Forum